Looking for the top things to do in San Francisco? Want to make a San Francisco itinerary?

 Also, be sure to bring your camera because from Fisherman’s Wharf there are incredible views of the Golden Gate Bridge and Alcatraz.

-Alcatraz was originally developed as a military fortification with a lighthouse, but it is most famous for being a high-security federal prison from 1934-1963.
+Alcatraz was originally developed as a military fortification with a lighthouse, but it is most famous for being a high-security federal prison from 1934-to 1963.

 The Alcatraz night tour offers a bit of a spooky atmosphere and special ranger talks while the behind the scenes tour will take you to areas of Alcatraz Island that the other tours don’t.